astikspandey/LangGames/DEPLOY_RAILWAY.md

 ## Alternative: Use Custom Domain

-If you want `langfight.walkerco.co`:
+If you want `langgames.walkerco.co`:

 1. In Railway → Settings → Domains
 2. Click "Custom Domain"
-3. Enter: `langfight.walkerco.co`
+3. Enter: `langgames.walkerco.co`
 4. Railway will give you a CNAME record
 5. Add that CNAME to your DNS (Cloudflare, etc.)